 Figure 2.
 Numbers in list from the Sample Construction Spreadsheet 1, Tab 2.
-This figure is for a trust with both type 1 and type 3 departments
+This figure is for a trust with both Type 1 and Type 3 departments

 3) In the orange boxes in Column AA, enter a random number.
 This must be a whole number (i.e. not have a decimal point).
-The red text will give you a number range that you can choose from - for instance it may say 'Enter random start between 1 and 3' and therefore you can put a 1, 2 or 3 in the orange box next to it (see Figure 3).
+The text in column Y and Z will give you a number range that you can choose from - for instance it may say 'Enter random start between 1 and 3' and therefore you can put a 1, 2 or 3 in the box next to it (box in column AA).
+If the text says to enter a number 'between 1 and 1', you must enter the number 1 in the box. (see Figure 3).